prometeusweb/craft-content-builder/README.md

 # Craft Content Builder
-A repository for my personal content builders
+A repository for my personal content builder for Craft Cms

 ## Rules
 - the matrix master object name should contain the current version.
 Eg: `Master Matrix - v1.2`